Best high interest rate savings accounts in Australia

 ---|---|---|

-Highest savings interest rates with some strings attached
+High interest savings accounts with some strings attached

-Outside of bonus introductory interest rates, which often only last for a set period of time, some financial institutions may also offer bonus conditional rates.
-This is where you need to meet certain conditions to receive the bonus interest each month.
+Outside of promotional interest rates, which only last for a set period of time, some financial institutions may also offer conditional bonus rates.
+This is where you need to meet certain conditions each month to receive a bonus rate.

-Be aware that for some of these accounts, if you fail to meet the bonus interest conditions, you’ll receive little or no base interest.
+Be aware that for some of these accounts, if you fail to meet the conditions, you’ll receive little or no base interest.
 Check with the provider to confirm what conditions may apply.

 Highest bonus saving account rates